On the Interplay between Self-Driving Cars and Public Transportation: Abstract

 \section{Abstract}

-\begin{singlespace} { Cities worldwide struggle with overloaded transportation systems and their externalities, such as traffic congestion and emissions.
-The emerging autonomous transportation technology has a potential to alleviate these issues.
-Yet, the decisions of profit-maximizing operators running large autonomous fleets could have a negative impact on other stakeholders, e.g., by disproportionately cannibalizing public transport, and therefore could make the transportation system even less efficient and sustainable.
-A careful analysis of these tradeoffs requires modeling the main modes of transportation, including public transport, within a unified framework.
-In this paper, we propose such a framework, which allows us to study the interplay among mobility service providers, public transport authorities, and customers.
-Our framework combines a graph-theoretic network model for the transportation system with a game-theoretic market model in which mobility service providers are profit-maximizers, while customers select individually-optimal transportation options.
-We apply our framework to data for the city of Berlin, Germany, and present sensitivity analyses to study parameters that mobility service providers or municipalities can influence to steer the system.
-We show that depending on market conditions and policy restrictions, autonomous ride-hailing systems may complement or cannibalize a public transportation system, serving between \SI{7}{\percent} and \SI{80}{\percent} of all customers.
-We discuss the main factors behind differences in these outcomes as well as strategic design options available to policymakers.
-Among others, we show that the monopolistic and the competitive cases yield similar modal shares, but differ in the profit outcome of each mobility service provider. }
+Cities worldwide struggle with overloaded transportation systems and their externalities.
+The emerging autonomous transportation technology has the potential to alleviate these issues, but the decisions of profit-maximizing operators running large autonomous fleets could negatively impact other stakeholders and the transportation system.
+An analysis of these tradeoffs requires modeling the modes of transportation in a unified framework.
+In this paper, we propose such a framework, which allows us to study the interplay among mobility service providers (MSPs), public transport authorities, and customers.
+Our framework combines a graph-theoretic network model for the transportation system with a game-theoretic market model in which MSPs are profit maximizers while customers select individually-optimal transportation options.
+We apply our framework to data for the city of Berlin and present sensitivity analyses to study parameters that MSPs or municipalities can strategically influence.
+We show that autonomous ride-hailing systems may cannibalize a public transportation system, serving between 7\,\% and 80\,\% of all customers, depending on market conditions and policy restrictions.